cynthiatreger/er-resiliency/README.md

 The ExpressRoute Gateway instances in Azure connect VNets and MSEE routers by handling BGP route exchanges between them.

-Therefore, to ensure end-to-end ExpressRoute resiliency, it is important to consider the resiliency of the ExpressRoute Gateway.
+Therefore, the resiliency of the ExpressRoute Gateway is mandatory to ensure end-to-end ExpressRoute resiliency.
 Best practices recommend using [AZ redundant ExpressRoute Gateway SKUs](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-about-virtual-network-gateways#zrgw) for this purpose.

 Regular SKUs vers AZ-redundant SKUs: